exercism/elixir/README.md

 ExUnit.configure exclude: :pending, trace: true
 ```

-- All but the intial test for each exercise should be tagged `:pending`.
+- All but the initial test for each exercise should be tagged `:pending`.

 ```elixir
 @tag :pending